dvreeze/tqa2/docs/demo.rst

 - Each XML element referred to by some XLink locator must have an ID attribute, unless it is a global element declaration, named type definition or (arc)role type

-If thie requirement is not met by the standard taxonomy, a pre-processing step is needed to generate IDs.
+If this requirement is not met by the standard taxonomy, a pre-processing step is needed to generate IDs.

 There are also requirements on locator-free taxonomies that are more XML related, and that imply similar requirements on standard taxonomies that can be converted to the locator-free model.
 This could be constraints like not using a default namespace